nikfrank/checkers/README.md

 //...
 ```

+[js array's built in .slice function](https://www.google.com/search?q=mdn+js+array+slice) is a shining star here

 of course, the next move could still not be the end of the turn... anyone who wants to write this as a `do...while` loop is welcome to try! (javascript kept the syntax just for you)

-copy-pasting this logic repeatedly will also work (I did that, so I know for sure)
+copy-pasting this logic repeatedly will also work (I did that, so I know it'll work for sure)